 Currently, the world's malnourished population is about 800 million (10.7 percent).
 The United Nations aims to end hunger and all forms of malnutrition by 2030, but its achievement is projected to be difficult.

 There is enough food in the world for everyone to eat.
 However, hundreds of millions of people suffer from hunger because production and distribution are uneven and do not take into consideration the poorest people.

-Poverty and starvation are also the result of social, political and structural inequality, such as the lack of proper welfare systems, corruption, and unequal trade structures.
-Therefore, solving the issues of hunger and food inequality require a holistic approach within political and social contexts, and a solution must be sought from a global perspective.
+Poverty and starvation are also the results of social, political, and structural inequality, such as the lack of proper welfare systems, corruption, and unequal trade structures.
+Therefore, solving the issues of hunger and food inequality requires a holistic approach within political and social contexts, and a solution must be sought from a global perspective.

 l Protection of the environment